Table of Contents

 Lasater Yoga has a newsletter through Mailchimp called “Sunny Savasana Series” to engage their followers on a monthly basis.

 Build a social media strategy

-Beyond being the ultimate procrastination tool, social media can be a great way to keep your existing students engaged and get in front of new potential students.
+Beyond being the ultimate procrastination tool, social media selling can be a great way to keep your existing students engaged and get in front of new potential students.
 Decide what your goals are with social media before jumping onto every platform under the sun.
 Here’s what some of the different platforms offer:

 - Facebook pages are great for reviews, going live, keeping your audience engaged with new content, and schedule updates.